NUIST-GenAI-Lab/CcGAN-AVAR_DDP/README.md

 Before training CcGAN-AVAR, first train the auxiliary ResNet18 regression model by executing the `.sh` scripts in `./config/aux_reg`.
 Ensure the root path and data path are correctly configured.

 ### (2) CcGAN-AVAR training
 We provide the `.sh` file for training CcGAN-AVAR-S or CcGAN-AVAR-H on each dataset in `./config`.
+Ensure the root path and data path are correctly configured.

 --------------------------------------------------------
 ## Sampling and Evaluation